zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Thu Mar 14 20:47:45 CST 2019`]
+1. The `EnableRemoteEvent` works on the forwarder side. and The bridge side has successfully received the request.
+Move on to get the bridge side `EnableRemoteEvent` to work.
+This should be the last part work before getting through the whole request/response path.

 [`Thu Mar 07 23:35:20 CST 2019`]
 1. Fixed the memory leak issues.
 Move on the get the CRpcControlStream to work.